nolanyee/data-science-portfolio/README.md

   * [__Depth Map Generator__](depth-map-generator/README.md): Generates normal maps and depth maps from monocular images of  monochromatic matte bas-reliefs.
 The application is primarily for use in texturing 3D models.
 This program uses physical and mathematical approaches to solve this challenging problem.
     * *Skills: Python, Image Processing, Linear Algebra, Multivariable Calculus, Visualization*

   * [__Style Transfer Implementation__](style-transfer/README.md): Inputs an image of a painting and a photograph, and applies the painting style to the photograph using a pre-trained convolutional neural network.
-This is an implementation of L. A. Gatys, A. S. Ecker, M. Bethge.
+This is a flexible implementation of L. A. Gatys, A. S. Ecker, M. Bethge.
 Image Style Transfer Using Convolutional Neural Networks.
 In IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016.

     * *Skills: Python, Image Processing, Convolutional Neural Networks, Gradient Descent*